freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-mining/index.md

 author: binarygalwalkin
-description: The definition of, and links to resources on Data Mining. fcc.custom: Free Code Camp Guides fcc.author: Amber Pasquali fcc.date: 10/25/18
+description: The definition of, and links to resources on Data Mining. fcc.custom: Free Code Camp Guides fcc.author: Amber P. fcc.date: 10/25/18

 ---
 # Data Mining

-A subfield of Computor Science where the main goal is to extract patterns and information (using intelligent methodolgy) from a larger data set and transform the information collected into a simpler, more useable form, for later use.
+A subfield of Computor Science where the main goal is to extract patterns and information (using intelligent methods) from a larger data set and transform the information collected into a simpler, more useable form, for later use.